exadel-inc/esl/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=for-the-badge)](./README.md)

 Exadel Smart Library (**ESL**) is an open-source **lightweight** and **flexible** UI component library based on web components.
-Build UX modules with custom components provided by our library to make sites work faster.
+Increase your site’s performance by building UX models with custom components from our library.
-ESL web UI components library is compatible with any framework which makes ESL ideal for projects regardless of their tech stack.
+The ESL web UI components library is compatible with any framework, which makes ESL ideal for projects regardless of their tech stack.

 <p align="center">